pdgcam/CSD3/README.md

-# Cambridge Service for Data Driven Discovery (CSD3)
+# Cambridge Service for Data Driven Discovery (CSD3): A Brief Guide

 # Registration

 To use the computing and data services of CSD3, please first sign up this [online application form](https://www.hpc.cam.ac.uk/applications-access-research-computing-services) (Raven login).